Top day trips for island hopping in Italy

 3. From Ischia to Procida 365 days a year

 Whether in summer or winter, Ischia is always a great idea!
 As the largest island in the Gulf of Naples, it has so much to offer: from cultural attractions to beaches and its famous spa treatments.
-However, it would be a shame, once in Ischia, not to also visit Procida, only a 15-30 minutes ferry ride away.
+However, once in Ischia, it would be a shame not to also visit Procida, only 15-30 minutes away by ferry.

 Tip: take your trip to the next level by visiting Ischia and Procida over Easter!
 Procida's Procession of the Apostles is among the most scenic in the Mediterranean!